 The public talk of David Henry Hwang will follow a brief “prologue” performed by Theatre Woks, UCI’s Asian American theatre group.
 The prologue and talk will begin at 5pm at Crystal Cove Auditorium, UCI Student Center.

-In addition to David Henry Hwang’s public talk, we are delighted to feature an afternoon symposium on his work, The Worlds of David Henry Hwang, featuring Esther Kim Lee (Duke University, Theater Studies), Asian American theatre scholar and author of The Theatre of David Henry Hwang, Daphne Lei (UCI Drama), and Julia Lee (UCI Asian American Studies).
-The symposium is from 1pm to 3pm., Aliso Beach A, UCI Student Center.
+In addition to David Henry Hwang’s public talk, we are delighted to feature an afternoon symposium on his work, The Worlds of David Henry Hwang, featuring Esther Kim Lee (Duke University, Theater Studies), Asian American theatre scholar and author of The Theatre of David Henry Hwang, Daphne Lei (UCI Drama), Julia Lee (UCI Asian American Studies), and moderated by Professor & Head of Doctoral Studies Ketu Katrak.
+The symposium is from 1pm to 3pm., Emerald Bay A, UCI Student Center.
 Register Here: https://www.eventbrite.com/e/david-henry-hwang-symposium-tickets-75402596195

 Esther Kim Lee—